Growing apricots beside a small pond is essential.

 You can prune the new shoots about half backwards before the winter; and top the tree a little in the spring on a frost free day.
 The tree will try her best to grow to your satisfaction with some help from the nature.

 The best time for planting fruit trees should be before the frost started.
 Give the tree plenty of water and enough space to develop its roots.

 After a long winter sleep, you have to wake the apricot tree up with some clean good energy sun water in the spring; it must be on a sunshine day.

 When you stand near and under the dwarf apricot tree in the morning, you will smell the fresh and aromatic fragrance that you can never ever forget!

 Usually the spring frost will destroy most of the apricot buds.
 But if you have a big fruit orchard, you may have to consider implementing a computer monitoring system that, could spray water automatically on the buds when the system detected the air temperature falls on the freezing point (danger level).
 The water will then form into ice, to protect the flower buds before they could be destroyed by the frost.

 Last year our apricot flower buds were destroyed during the spring frost; as we did not do any protection.
-This year the spring frost was during the flowering time (above picture 5), and the greenish fruits appeared on tree in 25 days (above picture 6).
+This year the spring frost was during the flowering time (above picture 5), and the small greenish fruits appeared on tree in 25 days (above picture 6).

-We were surprised to see the fruits were expended into full size; only after they changed to yellow colour (above picture 10).
+We were surprised to see the fruits were became full size; only after they changed colour from green to yellow (above picture 9&10).

 As usual some fruits may be harvested earlier; so we had our first reddish orange fruit on 24th July (above picture 11).
 And the rest were continued rippening under the beautiful sunlight (picture 12).